mingyli/blog/_posts/2020-08-14-try-trait-and-board-games.md

 ---
-layout: post
+layout: tufte
 title:  "`try_trait` and board games"
 date:   2020-08-14 19:05:18 -0700
+author: Ming
 categories: rust
 ---

+{: class="marginnote"}
+It's covered in one of the first lessons in the Rust book, which includes [many examples][rust-book] for how it can be used.

 In Rust, `?` is a special operator that is commonly used to signal an early return if an error is encountered.
-It's one of the first lessons in the Rust book, which includes [many examples][rust-book] for how it can be used.
+It's a killer feature of Rust because of how much it improves readability of code, allowing us to write concise code while handling errors.

 The [original implementation][original-implementation] of the `?` operator was syntactic sugar for writing